Hosting Any Questions?

 Parking: Our Outside Broadcast van needs a large parking space at the venue all day.
 A few spaces for the production team and the panel would also be helpful.

 Ticketing: This is the responsibility of the venue.
-Members of your school, church or organisation’s community are likely to want to come, but we ask that at least a third of the tickets are made available to the general public on a first come, first served basis.
+Members of your school, church or organisation’s community are likely to want to come and we ask that at least a third of the tickets are made available to the general public on a first come, first served basis.
 We also reserve a small number of tickets to be offered to the main political parties in your area (up to five per party).
 Entry to the programme is free and is by ticket only.
-Tickets will come to you directly from the printers about 10 weeks before the programme.
+We can provide paper tickets if you require them.

-Health and Safety: There are a number of requirements we need to go through with you well in advance of the programme, including wheelchair access, local fire regulations, emergency evacuation exits and first aid provision.
-We will also ask you for someone to introduce your venue to the audience before the show and explain the safety procedures.
+Health and Safety: There are a number of requirements we need to go through with you well in advance of the programme, including Covid-19 safety protocols, wheelchair access, local fire regulations, emergency evacuation exits and first aid provision.
+We will ask you to liaise with our Covid-19 event monitor in the lead up to broadcast.
+We would also request that someone from your team does an introduction to the audience before the show and explains the safety procedures.

 Costs: The BBC pays a £200 facility fee to cover use of the hall, administration costs and any expenses on the night - for example, chair hire or support staff.